-If the shareholder is a private individual holding the shares as part of their private investment, capital gains realized on these shares will, in principle, be exempt from income tax, unless the tax authorities can demonstrate that there has been speculation or that the sale of the participation is not consistent with the normal management of the taxpayer's estate.
+If the shareholder is a private individual holding the shares as part of his private investment, capital gains realised on these shares will, in principle, be exempt from income tax, unless the tax authorities can demonstrate that there has been speculation or that the sale of the participation is not consistent with the normal management of the taxpayer's estate.

-In the hands of a corporate shareholder, the net capital gains realized on the shares of B-REIT or a B-REIF will be exempt from corporation tax to the same extent as that the dividends received from those shares would have been eligible for the participation exemption regime.
+In the hands of a corporate shareholder the net capital gains realized on the shares of B-REIT or a B-REIF will be exempt from corporation tax to the same extent as that the dividends received from those shares would have been eligible for the participation exemption regime.

-8. Real estate finance
+8. Real Estate Finance

-8.1 Interest rate risks
+8.1 Interest Rate Risks

-Commercial property can be financed with long-term and short-term loans.
+Commercial property can be financed with long-term and shortterm loans.
 In both cases there is a risk of rising interest rates.
 Fixed interest rate periods can be chosen to protect against such risks.
 However, the risk of interest rate fluctuation still exists when a loan is extended or follow-up financing is secured.
 This can be hedged against by derivatives, particularly interest rate swaps.

-8.2 Assets held as security
+8.2 Assets Held as Security